Paradise Park, Florida

-Paradise Park was a tourist attraction and recreational facility "for colored people only", as its sign said, about 1 mi from Silver Springs, near Ocala, Florida, founded and run by the same management.
+Paradise Park was a tourist attraction and the only local recreational facility "for colored people", as its sign said, about 1 mi from Silver Springs, near Ocala, Florida.
 It offered similar features, such as glass-bottom boats, "jungle cruises," a petting zoo, a dance pavilion with jukebox, performers, a softball field, a horseshoe toss, and a sandy beach with lifeguards.
 It operated from 1949 to 1969, closing soon after desegregation of Silver Springs.
 It served African American patrons prohibited from Silver Springs' boat rides that were limited to whites only.
 As was the rule during the allegedly separate but equal period, "Paradise Park was alright, but it wasn't up on a par with the white parts of Silver Springs."

 At the time, it was one of three beaches open for African Americans in the state of Florida.
 Admission was free, though swimming cost 35¢, which provided a towel and clothes storage.
 "Paradise Park drew about 100,000 visitors annually.
 People came, sometimes by the busload, from as far away as New York and California."
 At times, the park overflowed with visitors.
 One day there were 30 buses in the parking lot; on another occasion, 247 cars were counted.
 "Chartered buses brought visitors from many states."
 Brochures were distributed in Georgia and Alabama, seeking these customers.
 In 1953, Ebony magazine called it "the newest and largest recreational facility for Negroes in the South".